This key lime pie is so perfectly tart and easy to make! Prepped in 15 minutes or less. Just blend, pour, and freeze! It’s secretly healthy too!

 Instructions

-- Prepare your pie crust of choice and blind bake according to the directions for the crust of choice.
-If you're using my oil free pie crust, bake for 15-20 minutes, until the edges are golden.
+- Prepare your pie crust of choice and blind bake according to its directions.
+If you're using my oil-free pie crust, bake for 15-20 minutes, until the edges are golden.
 Set aside to let cool before filling.

 - Freeze overnight, or for a minimum of 4-6 hours.
-Once frozen, rest at room temperature for 5-10 minutes, to make it easy to slice, then garnish and serve.
+Once frozen, rest at room temperature for 5-10 minutes, to make it easier to slice, then garnish and serve.

 Lauren